 New logo created.

-HTC undergoes its largest construction project yet.
-Both the Brooklyn Park and Eden Prairie Campuses are simaltaniously renovated.
-Area being updated include the receptionist area and main entrance, safety/security, admissions, registration, tuition, counseling/advising, transfer office, financial aid, placement testing, call center, office services, several deans offices, student senate ofice, institutional advancement, trio, veterans center, student computer labs, bookstore and library.
+HTC undergoes its largest construction project yet as both the Brooklyn Park and Eden Prairie Campuses are simultaneously renovated.
+Areas updated include the receptionist area and main entrance, safety/security, admissions, registration, tuition, counseling/advising, transfer office, financial aid, placement testing, call center, office services, several deans’ offices, student senate office, institutional advancement, trio, veterans center, student computer labs, bookstore and library.